Wrapped USDM (WUSDM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped USDM Historical Price

-According to the latest data gathered on Wrapped USDM live price page, the current price of Wrapped USDM is 1.078USD.
-The circulating supply of Wrapped USDM(WUSDM) is 2.64M WUSDM , giving it a market capitalization of $2.84M.
+According to the latest data gathered on Wrapped USDM live price page, the current price of Wrapped USDM is 1.079USD.
+The circulating supply of Wrapped USDM(WUSDM) is 2.64M WUSDM , giving it a market capitalization of $2.85M.

 The Wrapped USDM Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WUSDM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.